SkikriHassane01/Student-Exam-Performance-Predictor-end-to-end-project/Note.md

 This guide provides a comprehensive overview of setting up all the project setup and management

+# Agenda Project

+1. Set up the github repository
+      * new environment
+      * setups.py
+      * requerements.txt
+2. Src folder and build the packages

+2. src the folder and build the package
 ## Step 1: Setting Up the Environment

 1. **Create a Conda Environment**